-Video-STAR \cite{zohar2024video}, as the first video self-training approach, demonstrated the feasibility of this method.
-However, it depends on labeled metadata, limiting the scope of available datasets, and relies on a simplistic prompt for generating training data, resulting in less effective data quality for complex reasoning tasks.
-Our method, by contrast, requires no manual annotation and can be directly applied to raw, untrimmed videos.
-By leveraging a fundamental STSG representation, it captures fine-grained spatial-temporal details, enhancing compositional reasoning while offering a more reasoning-rich training data.
+Video-STAR \cite{zohar2024video}, as the first video self-training approach, has shown the method’s feasibility.
+However, it relies on labeled metadata, limiting the scope of available datasets, and uses simplistic prompts for generating training data, leading to lower-quality training data for complex reasoning tasks.
+Our method, by contrast, requires no manual annotation and can directly process raw, untrimmed videos.
+By leveraging STSG representation, it captures fine-grained spatio-temporal details, enhancing compositional reasoning while offering a more reasoning-rich training data.